AsadThafer/crypto_currencies/README.md

-# Crypto Currencies jQuery & Javascript Project
+# Crypto Currencies jQuery & JavaScript Project

 This project is a simple page to share Crypto Currencies info written in JavaScript.